ClaraLovesFunk/FLUFFY-MLLM-Benchmark/ressources/readme/README_TEXT.md

 ### Prepare Datasets

-1. Go to the directory `datasets`.
-Create a new directory with the name of the dataset of interest (if you use a dataset that was already implemented check `config.json` and use the same name as we did previously.)
+1. Go to the directory [datasets](datasets).
+Create a new directory with the name of the dataset of interest (if you use a dataset that was already implemented check [config.json](config.json) and use the same name as we did previously.)

 2. Obtain the dataset and further proceed with the split of interest.

 3. Turn the textual data with the split of interest into a json file and call it ds_benchmark.json.

-4. Transform the structure of the textual data as shown in the example dataset in `datasets/example_dataset`.
+4. Transform the structure of the textual data as shown in the example dataset in [datasets/example_dataset](datasets/example_dataset).
 In case you want to use a dataset that has its own evaluation protocol such as A-OK-VQA or OKVQA additionally keep a copy of the original file(s) and leave their name as is (e.g., for A-OK-VQA the dataset is spread over two files one containing image ids one containing labels.)

-5. Create a subdirectory in your directory `datasets/dataset_of_interest` called images and store the images.
+5. Create a subdirectory in your directory [datasets/dataset_of_interest](datasets/dataset_of_interest) called images and store the images.

 6. If you added a new dataset to the benchmark follow these additional instructions:
-    - Go to `utils/answer_processing.py` and adapt the function `get_clean_valid_preds_trues()`` for your new dataset.
+    - Go to [utils/answer_processing.py](utils/answer_processing.py) and adapt the function `get_clean_valid_preds_trues()` for your new dataset.
 Read the function description and follow the example of one of the already implemented datasets.
-    - Go to `utils/info.py` and extend the class DatasetInfo() and the function ​`​get_task2label_name()`` for your dataset.
+    - Go to [utils/info.py](utils/info.py) and extend the class `DatasetInfo()` and the function ​`​get_task2label_name()` for your dataset.

 ### Prepare Inference

-1. If you want to implement a model that was already implemented by us go to `inference` and to the directory with the name of the model you want to run.
-If you want to run a new model create a new directory with the name of the model you want to run within the directory `inference`.
+1. If you want to implement a model that was already implemented by us go to [inference](inference) and to the directory with the name of the model you want to run.
+If you want to run a new model create a new directory with the name of the model you want to run within the directory [inference](inference).
 All the following instructions are assuming you want to run a model we have implemented.
 If you want to implement your own model follow the structure we have chosen and will describe now.

-2. For first orientation go to the `inference/` and to the model of interest and read the specific README.md.
+2. For first orientation go to the [inference](inference) and to the model of interest and read the specific README.md.

 3. Create a virtual environment for each model you want to run.
-Store the virtual environment in the directory `venvs`.
+Store the virtual environment in the directory [venvs](venvs).
 Install the dependencies via the requirements.txt file in each model directory.
 Repeat the following steps for each model.

   ```bash
   python3 -m venv venvs/<model_name>